 This similarly multi-award winning wildlife adventure heads out from Emu Bay near Kingscote.

-KI Marine Adventures have close ties to Kangaroo Island Dolphin Watch.
+KI Marine Adventures has close ties to Kangaroo Island Dolphin Watch.

 Andrew Neighbour and his marine staff help research teams monitor the Kangaroo Island dolphin population.